 National Hurricane Center

 reflects a plausible worst case scenario.
 The experimental forecast above is the total water forecast that is expected to occur.

-Forecasts for the New Jersey Atlantic Coast at Atlantic City (ocean front) are issued routinely year-round.
+Forecasts for the New Jersey Atlantic Coast at Atlantic City (ocean front) (IN MLLW) are issued routinely year-round.

 Vertical Datum references a tidal datum (MLLW)...for more information see